 Welcome to my website and blog.
-My name is Lucinda Porter and I am committed to raising awareness about hepatitis C. I believe that we can create a world free of hepatitis C. We do this together, one step at a time.
+My name is Lucinda Porter and I am a nurse committed to raising awareness about hepatitis C. I believe that we can create a world free of hepatitis C. We do this together, one step at a time.

 When I contracted hepatitis C in 1988, the virus did not have a name, let alone a treatment.
 There was no information, no support, and hepatitis C was largely ignored.
 That same year, World AIDS day was declared.
 With nearly 62,000 AIDS-related deaths in the U.S., HIV was still not getting the attention necessary to save lives; hepatitis C was getting much less.

 Now, more Americans die from hepatitis C than from HIV, a tragedy that has been occurring annually since 2007.
 This is due in part because of strides in the HIV-arena, but also because hepatitis C deaths are rising.
 Hepatitis C is the most common blood-borne virus in the United States, causing an infection that is preventable, treatable, and curable.

 Hepatitis C is my life’s work.
 In addition to having this virus, I am a nurse, author and hepatitis C advocate.
 I have walked with countless patients through hepatitis C treatment, helped them overcome challenges and celebrated their successes.
 I was treated for hepatitis C three times, and am now cured.

 Here is what I know:

 - Hepatitis C is a serious disease and needs to be taken seriously.

 - Although it is normal to be afraid of hepatitis C, fear is not healthy.
-The way to fight fear is with facts and support.
+The way to fight fear is with facts, support, and action.

 - Hepatitis C is not just a liver disease.
 Hepatitis C patients have a higher mortality rate from other conditions, not just liver-related ones.